-Freight transport is an essential aspect that keeps the trade industry afloat.
-It refers to the physical process of moving cargo, merchandise and commodities from one place to another by land, air or water carriers.
+Freight broker or transport is an essential aspect that keeps the trade industry afloat.
+It refers to the physical process of moving cargo, merchandise, and commodities from one place to another by land, air, or water carriers.

 Freight brokers are a part of a concept known as logistics.
 Logistics refers to the complex organization of the flow of things between the points of origin and consumption which is maintained to meet the needs of the customers or corporations.

 A freight broker is an individual or company that acts as a link between a shipper of goods to transport and a motor carrier who is authorized to do so.
 They neither own the goods or transport it, but play a crucial role in the movement of the goods and cargo.
 Freight brokers help in finding quality carriers at low prices and in turn, help the business of carriers and make sure that they get paid accordingly.

 The brokerage business has several jobs that are all interconnected and often get confused with a freight broker such as:

 - Freight forwarders are different from freight brokers.
 They take the physical goods, consolidate smaller shipments into a large one and arrange transport for the large shipment via land, air or water carriers.
 Freight brokers do the same, but for individual shipments.

 - Third-party logistics or 3PL is a broader concept than a freight broker.
 3PLs contain freight forwarders, freight brokers, courier companies, etc. They specialize in warehouse and transportation operations and play a role in supply chain optimization, but freight brokers are brought in for short term periods, whereas 3PLs establish long-term relationships with supply chains.